-The Auckland Islands lie 465 km south-south-east of New Zealand’s South Island port of Bluff.
-They are the largest of New Zealand’s subantarctic islands, with a combined area of 625 sq km.
+The Auckland Islands lie 465 km south of New Zealand’s South Island port of Bluff.
+They are the largest of New Zealand’s subantarctic islands, with a combined area of 57,000 ha.
 As well as having a wide variety of plants and wildlife they also have a rich human history.

-The Auckland Islands Marine Mammal Sanctuary was established in 1993 and the Auckland Islands - Motu Maha Marine Reserve in 2003.
+The Auckland Islands Marine Mammal Sanctuary was established in 1993.
+The New Zealand Subantarctic Islands Area was designated a World Heritage Site in 1998 and the Auckland Islands - Motu Maha Marine Reserve was established in 2003.

 View a map of the Auckland Islands.